 Finnerty Analysis

 In particular, John Finnerty proposed a model that assumes the investor does not possess special market timing ability and would be equally likely to exercise the hypothetical liquid security at any given point of time.
 The value of marketability was modeled as the present value of cash flows, similar to an average-strike put option.
 The Finnerty method addresses the issue of assuming perfect market timing in Longstaff’s look-back option method and the issue of assuming protection on the downside while still realizing appreciation on the upside in the protective put method.
 Finnerty also performed a regression analysis to restricted stock studies, adjusting to remove other significant factors, such as concentration of ownership and information effects, and found that after isolating the marketability-related factors, the discounts predicted by his method are consistent with the data.
 Finnerty presented an updated version of his model at the American Society of Appraisers’ Advanced Business Valuation conference in October 2009.
+Based on this analysis, RNA determined a DLOM of 33.4% for the OPM scenario and 18.2% and 25.1% for the IPO Early and IPO Late scenarios respectively.
+Refer to Exhibit H.1 for further details.

 Asian Put Analysis

 The Finnerty average-strike put option model, also called an Asian put option, assumes that the put option is struck at the average price of the stock over the period from valuation date to expiration date.
 The seller is not assumed to have any special market timing ability.
+Based on this analysis, RNA determined a DLOM of 41.2% for the OPM scenario and 19.3% and 28.0% for the IPO Early and IPO Late scenarios respectively.
+Refer to Exhibit H.1 for further details.

 DLOM Conclusion

-Based on the quantitative and qualitative analysis above, RNA applied an incremental DLOM in the range of 23.0% to 40.0% through different exit scenarios with the higher DLOM noted for the differential timing of the holding period in the structured exits, represented by the OPM.
+Based on the quantitative and qualitative analysis above, RNA concluded a DLOM of 37.5% for the OPM scenario, 15.0% for the IPO Early (“High and Low”) scenarios and 26.5% for the IPO Late (“High and Low”) scenarios to be applied to the Common Stock.
 For calculating DLOM for the OPM scenario, we considered an additional 1-year term, since majority of the cash flows to common shareholders accrue over a period of time from the date of exit.
 Refer to Exhibit H.1 through Exhibit H.3 for further details.
-Based on the quantitative and qualitative analysis above, RNA concluded the following DLOMs for each scenario:

-OPM – 38.5%;

-IPO Early – Low: 23.0%;

-IPO Early – High: 23.0%;

-IPO Late - Low: 27.5%; and

-IPO Late - High: 27.5%.

 Hybrid Method Conclusion

-Based on the methodology outlined above, we concluded the value of Common Stock to be $0.68/share on a non-marketable, minority basis.
-We estimated the implied equity value using a Step-Up on the allocable value in the OPM, as detailed above.
+Based on the methodology outlined above, we concluded the value of Common Stock to be $0.87/share on a non-marketable, minority basis.
 Refer to Exhibit B.1 through B.4 for further details.
+The implied Series B value was $1.61 per share, slightly higher than the Series B implied value of $1.56 per share in the Previous Valuation.
+We determined that this was reasonable considering the Company’s progress towards the IPO scenario.

 Conclusion